Skip to main content

 2 mentions Positive Neutral Negative

-The emotional aspect of the game is highlighted by a wholesome ending where the characters share a kiss on a submarine as Atlantis collapses, evoking feelings of nostalgia and closure for players who may have struggled with the game in their youth.
-This moment resonates deeply, providing a sense of fulfillment and connection to the characters' journey.
+The emotional aspect of the game is highlighted by a wholesome ending where the characters share a kiss amidst the dramatic backdrop of Atlantis collapsing, evoking feelings of nostalgia and closure for players reflecting on their childhood experiences with the game.

 • “It's a really wholesome ending where they kiss on the submarine while Atlantis is falling down.”